abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

 - Define information about some of the functions that are provided by that file.

-- *stdio.h*: Standart C library header and provides functionality for displaying output, among many other things, like printf() funtion.
+- *stdio.h*: Standard C library header and provides functionality for displaying output, among many other things, like printf() function.

-- stdio.h contains the information that the compiler needs to understand what printf() means, as well as other funtions that deal with input and output.
+- stdio.h contains the information that the compiler needs to understand what printf() means, as well as other functions that deal with input and output.

 - stdio, is short fot standard input/output.